ChrisDuffley/stationPlaylist/readme.md

 ## Version 22.01

-* If add-on specific command-line switches such as "--spl-configinmemory" is specified when starting NVDA, NVDA will no longer add the specified parameter each time it loads Studio thereby changing the add-on behavior every time Studio is used.
+* If add-on specific command-line switches such as "--spl-configinmemory" is specified when starting NVDA, NVDA will no longer add the specified parameter each time NVDA and/or Studio runs.
+Restart NVDA to restore normal functionality (without command-line switches).

 ## Version 21.11